Manji (Blade of the Immortal): Film

+In popular culture

+In the Marvel Comics series Spider-Gwen by Jason Latour and Robbi Rodriguez, referencing the character often being compared to Wolverine, Manji is featured as the Earth-65 version of Wolverine, dubbed "The Immortal Mr. Murderhands".

+In June 2020, CyberConnect2 CEO Hiroshi Matsuyama stated that the video game character Haseo from .hack//G.U., first created for .hack//G.U.
+Vol.1//Rebirth (2006), was inspired by Manji visually.

 Reception

 Manji has been a popular character.
-CyberConnect2 CEO Hiroshi Matsuyama claims the video game character Haseo from .hack//G.U. was inspired by Manji visually.
 Otaku USA described Manji's immortality as "less a plot device than a symbol of his world weariness and connection to corrupt forces".
 The same site praised the character's fight against Shiro for the tention provided by the fact that Manji was missing an arm and thus multiple readers were waiting for the release of the manga volume after a major delay.
 Jarred Pine from Mania Beyond Entertainment had hixed thoughts in regards to Manji's fights, finding them "pointless" as it served to the character gain the trust from Giichi but praised the resolution due to reuniting the protagonist with Rin.
-Dark Horse Comic found Rin as a more suitable protagonist from the manga than Manji due to how she matures in the story and becomes stronger.
+Dark Horse Comics found Rin as a more suitable protagonist from the manga than Manji due to how she matures in the story and becomes stronger.
 As a result, the editor claimed that Manji is more appealing as a lead in the live-action film.
 UK Anime Network has a similar opinion due to how most of the narrative revolves around Rin rather than Manji in the first volume of the manga.
 Anime News Network found that while Manji's imprisonment is filled with negative scenes, his reunion with Rin helped to improve the dark narrative.
 The site also praised Manji's and Shira's fight but the reasonings behind Manji's immortality were seen as lucky.

+2008 anime

-In regards to the first anime, Anime News Network criticized the lack of explanation behind Manji's curse.
+In regards to the 2008 anime, Anime News Network criticized the lack of explanation behind Manji's curse.
 On the other hand, Mania Beyond Entertainment felt that both protagonists were properly developed in the series in the early episodes though he did not comment about the curse.
-Commenting on the 2018 anime, UK Anime Network said that while the themes explored by Manji and Rin are interesting, the fight scenes the former has are predictable due to the abuse of Manji's healing skills.
-Scribd regarded Manji's fight sin the reboot as one of the goriest in animation history, comparing the ones with the Netflix anime Devilman Crybaby due to how they might disturb the audience.